Freshwater Biological Association

 We inspire local and global action to protect freshwater ecosystems through science

 Understand.
 Participate.
-Protect
+Protect.

 Our Association has the knowledge and data to drive positive action.
 We make a measurable impact on the ground through our science-based projects, species recovery programmes and citizen science activities.